jpdna/eQTL-analysis-using-ADAM-and-Spark/README.md

 ##### Note on statistical signifcance
-This project demonstrates a way to efficiently and scalably parallelize statistical tests using Spark, however scientific interpretation requires adjustment for the billions of tests performed.
-Corrections could be based on prior hypotheses such as that variants often affect expression in genes in the same region (cis-acting) or that variants in genes in known regulatory network may interact.
+This project demonstrates a way to efficiently and scalably perform parallel statistical tests using Spark, however scientific interpretation requires adjustment for the billions of tests performed.
+Corrections could be based on prior hypotheses: for example that variants often affect expression in genes in the same region (cis-acting) or that variants in genes in known regulatory networks may interact.
 Machine-learning based network analysis has been applied to this problem in the past and may be fruitful area for exploration with Spark.

 #Credits
 Inspirations, including structure of maven project from: